top of page

 For many of us, tax preparation is likely (and understandably) not a favorite pastime.
 Still, like many other things we avoid in life, tax procrastination and anxiety likely stem from the unknown and not understanding the system.

 If you ran too close to the deadline or lost that copy of your W-2, file an extension and get reorganized.
-For more information on how to file an extension for your 2022 taxes, visit the IRS website here.
+For more information on how to file an extension for your taxes, visit the IRS website here.

-Every year, countless Americans set up short or long-term installment plans with the IRS; and most of the time, these are relatively straightforward agreements to set up.
-If you owe back taxes or want information on payment installment plans, here are some additional tips.
+Every year, countless Americans set up short - or long-term - installment plans with the IRS, and most of the time, these are relatively straightforward agreements to set up.
+If you owe back taxes or want information on payment installment plans, visit the IRS website here.

-Received a notice from the IRS that you're being audited?
+Receive a notice from the IRS that you're being audited?
 Whether due to a simple math error or incomplete income reporting, it happens almost four times out of every 1,000 returns.
+For more information on audits and the process, go here.

 If you're a single earner with no dependents, one W-2 per year, and a few other financial complications to consider, your best bet may be to continue filing yourself for the time being.
 But as your financial landscape evolves, here are some signs you may want to consider hiring a professional to assist you: